diffusion-playground/redis-integration/README.md

 });
 ```

-## The WebClient
+## The Web Application

-The WebClient consists of three main Services:
+The Web Application consists of three main Services:

 [**DataFeeder**](./redis-app/js/services/DataFeeder.js): This Service interacts with [Coindesk](https://api.coindesk.com/v1/bpi/currentprice.json), by polling data from its API and publishing it to Redis.